everpeace/vagrant-mesos/README.md

 		ssh_private_key_path: EDIT_HERE

-2. you can spin up mesos box on ec2 by the same way with the case of virtual box
+2. You can spin up mesos box on ec2 by the same way with the case of virtual box

         cd standalone
         vagrant up --provider=aws